jose-vs/Loocate-Old/README.md

 ```

 This will then open your own unique web browser window of Metro Bundler.
-It will also display a unique QR code to sca within the ExpoGo Application - On android scan this within the application.
+It will also display a unique QR code to scan within the ExpoGo Application - On android scan this from within the application.

 # Technologies